-We love our bikes.
-We spend a lot of money on them and then wonder why after riding them all summer they have some squeaks, are hard to shift and are slipping and sliding around out on the wet trails.
-Like anything, our bikes need a little love and attention once in a while.
-Here are 7 things you can do to refresh your ride.
+We love our bikes, spend a lot of money on them and then wonder why after riding them all summer they have some squeaks, are hard to shift and are slipping and sliding around out on the wet trails.
+Like anything our bikes need a little love and attention once in a while, Here are 7 things you can to do refresh your ride.

 1. Service your suspension

 At least once a year get your forks and rear shock serviced.
-These are the bits that keep you and your bike rolling smoothly, so take them to your favourite shop and get them to do a yearly service.
+These are the bits that keep you and your bike rolling smoothly down the trail, so take them to your favourite shop and get them to do a yearly service.

 If you want to take your suspension to the next level send it into a service shop like SuspensionWerx or Push.
-I have had my suspension bits custom tuned a few times.
-Each time it has breathed new life into my bike, it felt faster and more responsive.
-It’s a little more expensive than a regular service…but it’s worth it.
+I have had my bits custom tuned a few times and each I have it has breathed new life into my bike, it felt faster and more responsive, it’s a little more expensive than a regular service…but it’s worth it.

 2. New Cables

-Don’t worry about getting those fancy expensive Teflon coated cables.
-I find that they get gummy and gross.
-The el cheapo cables I buy at MEC do a great job and cost less than a cup of coffee!
-As for cable housing, I find the basic Shimano housing that you can buy at a bike shop does the job.
+Don’t worry about getting those fancy expensive teflon coated cables, I find those can get gummy and gross, the el cheapo cables I buy at MEC do a great job and cost less than a cup of coffee!
+As for cable housing I find the basic Shimano housing that you can buy at a bike shop does the job.
 I just go in and buy a schwack (15 feet) when I need it so I can replace it when my shifting starts feeling off.

-One of the most useful tips I can give you with this one is to get a good set of cable cutters.
-It makes a huge difference and will save you a bunch of headaches….trust me.
+One of the most useful tips I can give you with this one is to get a really good set of cable cutters, it makes a huge difference and will safe you a bunch of headaches….trust me.